Types Of Data - Nominal, Ordinal, Discrete and Continuous

 Quantitative data is a type of data that can be expressed in numerical values, making it countable and including statistical data analysis.
 These kinds of data are also known as Numerical data.

-It answers the questions like “how much,” “how many,” and “how often.”
-For example, the price of a phone, the computer’s ram, the height or weight of a person, etc., falls under quantitative data.
+It answers questions like “how much,” “how many,” and “how often.”
+For example, the price of a phone, the computer’s RAM, the height or weight of a person, etc., fall under quantitative data.

 Quantitative data can be used for statistical manipulation.
 These data can be represented on a wide variety of graphs and charts, such as bar graphs, histograms, scatter plots, boxplots, pie charts, line graphs, etc.